China January PMIs signal mild recovery in place

 "January's PMI does raise some red flags about the state of the economy," said Alistair Thornton, an economist at IHS Global Insight in Beijing.
 "Things look a little shaky."

 The official and HSBC PMI surveys on China often do not move in tandem due to their different sampling methods.
-The official PMI favors big state factories while the HSBC PMI favors smaller private manufacturers.
+The official PMI favours big state factories while the HSBC PMI favours smaller private manufacturers.

 The National Bureau of Statistics said the official survey showed that manufacturers focused on domestic consumption had done particularly well in January, while those levered to the electronics and shipping sectors had fared worst.